michalhapka/trex_workshop2023/C4H4/README.md

-# Computation of singlet-triplet gap of cyclobutadiene
+# Computation of singlet-triplet gap of cyclobutadiene with ACn-CAS

 * Clone the repository
 ```